ans-group/docs.ukfast.co.uk/source/cloud/flex/resources/compute/flavours.md

  *\* ***High CPU*** flavours have an increased clock speed, providing superior performance over other flavours with comparable numbers of vCPUs.

-For more regarding eCloud Flex flavour types please see [this article](/cloud/flex/nova/newinstances.html).

 ## Block Storage volumes

 Additional storage for your eCloud Flex instances is available through attachable Block Storage volumes, based on [OpenStack Cinder](https://docs.openstack.org/cinder/latest/).
 Block Storage is available in SATA, SSD and PCIe tiers, with each tier offering increasing IOPS and improved access latency: